 Softbank has succeeded in completing the world’s first connection test in a commercial environment for NIDD which has been defined in the 3GPP for NB-IoT.

 Softbank Corp announced it has succeeded in completing the world’s first connection test in a commercial environment for NIDD (Non-IP Data Delivery), which has been defined in the 3GPP for NB-IoT.
-NB-IoT is considered the LTE communication standard for IoT devices.
-The company now plans to recruit service providers and begin experimental services in commercial environments.
+Industry experts consider NB-IoT the LTE communication standard for IoT devices.
+The company plans to recruit service providers and begin experimental services in commercial environments.

-NIDD technology allows users to send data to IoT devices without the need for an IP address.
-This reduces the risk of malicious attacks, making a highly secure network possible.
-It also reduces power usage and extends battery while allowing the devices to cover larger areas.
-NIDD can enable service providers to create IoT platforms with strong security from end to end.
+NIDD technology allows users to send data to IoT devices without using an IP address.
+It can also enable service providers to create IoT platforms with strong security from end to end.
+This approach:

-Softbank says the introduction of NIDD technology along with Category MI and conventional NB-IoT will allow it to introduce and commercialize devices customized for various industries including as crime prevention, social infrastructure, and agriculture that will take advantage of its low power consumption, high coverage and strong security.
+The introduction of NIDD technology, Category MI, and conventional NB-IoT will allow Softbank to introduce and commercialize devices customized for various industries.
+Those sectors, which can take advantage of its low power consumption, high coverage, and strong security, include: